juristr/fabiangosebrink.github.io/_posts/2016-02-01-consuming-a-rest-api-with-angular-http-service-in-typescript.md

 categories: articles
 ---

-**Updated to new syntax**
+### Updates

+19.08.2017 - Updated to ASP.NET Core 2.0 & new HttpClientModule

+### Blogpost

 Hey,

-with this blog pot I want to show you how to create a Dataservice to consume (not only) an ASP.NET REST API with the angular2 http module.
+with this blog pot I want to show you how to create a dataservice to consume (not only) an ASP.NET REST API with the angular http module.

-In my recent blog post [Getting started with Visual Studio Code, AngularJS and Typescript](http://offering.solutions/blog/articles/2015/12/03/getting-started-with-visual-studio-code-angularjs-and-typescript/) I have already mentioned how to start and to install the complete angular2 environment with corresponding tools.
+In my recent blog post [Getting started with Visual Studio Code, AngularJS and Typescript](http://offering.solutions/blog/articles/2015/12/03/getting-started-with-visual-studio-code-angularjs-and-typescript/) I have already mentioned how to start and to install the complete angular environment with corresponding tools.

 Now I want to show you an example dataservice to call your favourite API.